-The library loans several pieces of equipment, including but not limited to the following: multi-media projector, video camera, typewriter, opaque projector, overhead projector, slide projector, CD/cassette player, Apollo amplifier sound system, screen.
+The library loans several pieces of equipment, including but not limited to the following: multi-media projector, video camera, typewriter, overhead projector, slide projector, CD/cassette player, Apollo amplifier sound system, screen.

 - Patrons with a valid adult library card may check out the equipment for a period up to 48 hours.
 Equipment must be picked up and returned to the Audiovisual Department at the Main library.